-5.3.6.1.3 End user workstation lockout
+5.3.6.1.3 End user workstation lockout types

 There are two different scenarios that can occur for end users when they are locked out, based on the severity of the lockout (low, medium, or high), and the gauge type (URL or bandwidth).
+These scenarios are described in the following two sections.

-Low severity URL, medium URL/bandwidth lockout
+5.3.6.1.4 Low severity URL, medium URL/bandwidth lockout